 A conversation with George Smith, president and CEO of NORPAC Foods.

-Founded in 1924, NORPAC makes canned and frozen fruit and vegetable products for dozens of household restaurants and retailers, including KFC, Applebees, Taco Bell, Kroger, Costco and WinCo Foods.
+Salem-based NORPAC was founded in 1924.
+The company makes canned and frozen fruit and vegetable products for dozens of household restaurants and retailers: KFC, Applebees, Taco Bell, Kroger, Costco, WinCo Foods and more.

-The Salem-based food processor, structured as a farmer's cooperative, employs 1,500 full time workers and grossed around $400 million this year, down about 10% from a few years ago.
+The food processor is structured as a farmer's cooperative.
+It employs 1,500 full time workers and grossed around $400 million this year, down about 10% from a few years ago.

 OB: So — farewell to all that.